survivejs/react-book/manuscript/03_developing_with_webpack.md

 6. '--hot' - Enable hot module loading
 7. `--content-base build` - Points to the output directory configured

-To recap, when you run `npm run dev` this will fire up the webservice, watch for file changes and automatically rebundle your application when any file changes occur.
+To recap, when you run `npm start` this will fire up the webservice, watch for file changes and automatically rebundle your application when any file changes occur.

 Go to **http://localhost:8080** and you should see something.
 If you want to use some other port than 8080, you can pass `--port` parameter (ie. `--port 4000`) to *webpack-dev-server*.

+T> Note that scripts such as `start` or `test` are special cases.
+You can run them directly through `npm`.
+Normally you run these scripts through `npm run` (ie `npm run start`).

 T> Alternatively we can run the application from **http://localhost:8080/webpack-dev-server/bundle** instead of root.
 It provides an iframe showing a status bar that indicates the status of the rebundling process.
 You can alternatively examine your browser log for the same information and possible errors.